widescreenBob/11typersonalblog/src/blog-posts/setting-up-this-site.md

 title: Creating this site with eleventy
 post_title: Creating this site with eleventy
 post_image: /img/11tyBlog.jpg
+post_teaser_image: /img/11tyBlog4x3.jpg
 date: 2020-05-26
+post_teaser: Our first post.
+We are talking about setting up this site.
+Spoiler, it worked.
 ---

 ### What is eleventy?